-- 1.6.
-Quantity, dates and method of extraction (artisanal and small-scale or large-scale mining); - Locations where mica are consolidated, traded, processed or upgraded; - 1.8.
-The identification of all upstream intermediaries, consolidators or other actors in the upstream supply chain; - 1.9.
-Transportation routes; - 1.10.All export, import and re-export documentation of international traders and re-processors. - 2.
-Introduce a chain of custody or traceability system and retain information for five years. - Make the information gained related to processor due diligence standards and processes available to immediate downstream purchasers or to auditors with the mandate to collect and process information on mica from CAHRAs, with due regard taken of business confidentiality and other competitive or security concerns. - Avoid, where practicable, cash purchases for processor transactions.
-Where cash purchases are unavoidable, the processor must obtain verifiable documentation and preferably route the transaction through official banking channels. - Support the implementation of the principles of the EITI through processor participation in appropriate reporting.
-This reporting is required only in an implementing country of EITI.

-If the processor identifies risks that receipts may be associated with mica known or suspected to be from CAHRAs then further steps must be taken as relevant and appropriate.
+- 5.5.4.6.
+Quantity, dates and method of extraction (artisanal and small-scale or large-scale mining); - 5.5.4.7.
+Locations where mica are consolidated, traded, processed or upgraded; - 5.5.4.8.
+The identification of all upstream intermediaries, consolidators or other actors in the upstream supply chain; - 5.5.4.9.
+Transportation routes; - 5.5.4.10.
+All export, import and re-export documentation of international traders and reprocessors. - 5.5.5.
+Introduce a chain of custody or traceability system and retain information for five years. - 5.5.6.
+Make the information gained related to processor due diligence standards and processes available to immediate downstream purchasers or to auditors with the mandate to collect and process information on mica from CAHRAS, with due regard taken of business confidentiality and other competitive or security concerns. - 5.5.7.
+Avoid, where practicable, cash purchases for processor transactions.
+Where cash purchases are unavoidable, the processor must obtain verifiable documentation and preferably route the transaction through official banking channels. - 5.5.8.
+Support the implementation of the principles of the EITI through processor participation in appropriate reporting.
+This reporting is required only in an implementing country of EITI. - 5.5.9.
+If the processor identifies risks that receipts may be associated with mica known or suspected to be from CAHRAs then further steps must be taken as relevant and appropriate. - 5.5.10.
 When Annex II risk assessment is required, the processor must continue through the remaining steps of due diligence.
 This includes continuing with Step 2B, 2C, 3, 4, and 5 and obtaining extensive information on the supply chain to the mine of origin (Steps 1C1 to 1C4) and establishing an on the ground assessment team to understand local context, work with local stakeholders, suggest and monitor risk management and address grievances.

-OECD Step 2B - Map the Factual Circumstances of the Processor's Supply Chain(s), Underway and Planned (Where red flag review confirms the need for Annex II risk assessment on mica known or suspected to be from CAHRAs): The processor should establish a chain of custody or traceability system to obtain relevant information according to Step 1C1 to 1C4 in order to be able to identify and assess Annex II risks.
-The processor should work to understand the supply chain to the mine of origin and understand the context within the identified CAHRA, including via on-the-ground assessment teams.
+OECD Step 2B - Map the Factual Circumstances of the Processor's Supply Chain(s), Underway and Planned (Where red flag review confirms the need for Annex II risk assessment on mica known or suspected to be from CAHRAs):

+5.5.11.
+The processor should establish a chain of custody or traceability system to obtain relevant information according to Step 1C1 to 1C4 in order to be able to identify and assess Annex II risks.
+The processor should work to understand the supply chain to the mine of origin and understand the context within the identified CAHRA, including via on-theground assessment teams.